ichiro-kazusa/PDFCon/README.md

 pip install pipenv
 ```

-Clone this repository, then run `pipenv install`
+Clone this repository, and move into repository folder.
+Then run `pipenv install`

 ```bash
 pipenv install